 We’ve all been there.
 All of a sudden wrinkles appear on our faces and there is a sagging to our chests and waistline.
 The sad thing is that there’s something causing us to age faster and putting us at risk to look worse as we get older.

-For instance in diabetes, where inflammation and insulin resistance are correlated and in Alzheimer’s where the human brain is clogged up with plaque and inflammatory cells.
+For example, take diabetes, in which inflammation and insulin resistance are correlated, and Alzheimer’s, in which the human brain is clogged up with plaque and inflammatory cells.
 But you don’t need a disease to have inflammation.
-Chronic, long-term inflammation can form over long periods of time- years and years of small amounts of damage that add up to chronic inflammation that can affect your entire body- even your skin giving you wrinkles and your energy and your hormones and hair and much, much more!
+Chronic, long-term inflammation can form over long periods of time – years and years of small amounts of damage that add up to chronic inflammation that can affect your entire body – even your skin giving you wrinkles and your energy and your hormones and hair and much, much more!

-When you combine these small amounts of damage along with an inflammatory diet (eating sugar, high glycemic carbs, stress, processed foods, ENDOCRINE DISRUPTORS, CHEMICALS, low protein intake, low fruit and veggie intake, lack of sleep, PERSONAL HYGIENE & BEAUTY PRODUCTS, HOUSEHOLD CLEANING PRODUCTS, dehydration and lack of exercise- well then you’ve got a big mess of inflammation.
+When you combine these small amounts of damage along with an inflammatory lifestyle (eating sugar, high glycemic carbs, stress, processed foods, endocrine disruptors, chemicals, low protein intake, low fruit and veggie intake, lack of sleep, personal hygiene & beauty products, household cleaning products, dehydration and lack of exercise) well then you’ve got a big mess of inflammation.
 UV rays from the sun and tanning beds will also lead to inflammation and chlorinated water from your sink, swimming pool and shower.

 1. Ask Your Integrative M.D.
 About Alpha-Lipoic Acid.